 William Shakespeare had one son.
 He named him Hamnet.
-He then left home to pursue his career in theatre, effectively abandoning his family.
-In 1596, he was told that the boy – who was then 11 years old – was seriously ill.
-By the time Shakespeare reached Stratford, Hamnet had died.
+Shakespeare then left Stratford-upon-Avon to pursue his career in theatre in London, effectively abandoning his family.
+In 1596, he was told that the boy – then 11 years old – was seriously ill.
+By the time Shakespeare reached home, Hamnet had died.
 In 1599, Shakespeare wrote a play called Hamlet.

 “Over the course of a beautifully spry hour you can admire the performance’s bright surface or plunge into it fathoms deep” ★★★★★ Irish Times